lino-framework/book/docs/community/index.rst

   projects.

 - **Internet hosting providers** -- Consider becoming a :doc:`Lino
-  hosting provider </hosting/what>` and contact us to get listed in our :doc:`directory <hosters>`.
+  hosting provider </hosting/about>` and contact us to get listed in our :doc:`directory <hosters>`.

-  Your advantage is that you get free support for becoming a :doc:`certified hoster </hosting/howto>`.

 Who is behind Lino?